 Even though the PPP has made the most of the PNCR’s history during its ‘28 years’ in office, as far as I am aware it has never formally called for an apology or given support to those who have done so.
 The PPP’s position just before the 1992 elections was captured in the slogan, ‘no recrimination, no discrimination.’
 In practical terms that policy manifested itself in no inquiries or investigations being held in election rigging, corruption, Jonestown, police killings and torture and the other well-known consequences of authoritarian rule.

 In General Secretary Rohee’s response to Mr Granger’s declared support in the US for shared governance, the conditions he set out for the PPP to give it consideration related to concessions by the opposition in the current political impasse.
 He did not call for an apology.
-An apology also never featured in the Jagdeo/Hoyte and Jagdeo/Corbin agreements in …..To continue reading, login or subscribe now.
+An apology also never featured in the Jagdeo/Hoyte and Jagdeo/Corbin agreements in 2001 and 2003 nor in the offer by the PPP for further inclusive governance in a speech on ‘Building Trust and Confidence’ by President Jagdeo in February, 2003.